fgero/dhcpv6-mod/docs/CONFIGURE.md

 By default, dhcpv6-mod will copy the DHCPv4 CoS set in the UI to the DHCPv6 CoS option (-K) of odhcp6c, so you don't need to specify it.

 > So, even if a `dhcpv6_cos=n` option is available, DO NOT USE IT unless you know what you do, as it will probably break the DHCP lease (and your WAN connection).
-The reason : in almost 100% of situations (including Orange) the default behaviour is the correct one (DHCPv6 CoS copied from DHCPv4 CoS)
+The reason : in almost 100% of situations (including Orange) the default behaviour is the correct one (DHCPv6 CoS must be the same as DHCPv4 CoS)

-Option 6 (ORO, Option Requested options) to request from the DHCPv6 server can be overriden, default is "17,23,24" :
+DHCPv6 request option 6 (ORO, Option Requested options) can be overriden like so :

 ```bash
 dhcpv6_request_options=17,23,24    # default, works for Orange, don't use that setting if you don't need to
 ```

-This is : Vendor specific infos (17) + DNS servers (23) + Domain search list (24)
+Default value (above) : Vendor specific infos (17) + DNS servers (23) + Domain search list (24) are requested from the server

-The other options sent to odhcp6c command line are, by default, "-a -f -R".
-If you want to change that for your ISP :
+The other options sent to Unifi's `odhcp6c` command line can be changed like so :

 ```bash
 odhcp6c_options="-a -f -R"         # default, works for Orange, don't use that setting if you don't need to
 ```

-This is : deactivate support for reconfigure opcode (-a), deactivate sending hostname (-f), deactivate requesting option not specified in -r (which are specified with dhcpv6_request_options).
+Default value (above) : `-a` = deactivate support for reconfigure opcode, `-f` = deactivate sending hostname, `-R` = deactivate requesting option not specified in -r (those are specified with dhcpv6_request_options).

 &nbsp;